eliemichel/MapsModelsImporter-samples/README.md

 <!-- make sure to have two whitespaces at the end of each line to make a new line on GitHub -->
 File: [alhambra-RD_1.11.rdc](samples/alhambra-RD_1.11.rdc)
 RenderDoc Version: 1.11
-Works with MapsModelImporter Version: does not work for now (newest Version is 0.3.3)
 Capture Source: Google Maps
 File size: 45 MB
 Capture date: *2020-11-30*